-Current engagements include Yaroslavna Prince Igor for Chelsea Opera Group, a return to Opera Omaha in the title role of Tosca, further performances as Isolde Tristan und Isolde for Longborough Festival Opera and Brünnhilde Götterdämmerung for The Mastersingers.
+Current engagements include Yaroslavna Prince Igor for Chelsea Opera Group, a return to Opera Omaha in the title role of Tosca, further performances as Isolde Tristan und Isolde for Longborough Festival Opera, Brünnhilde Götterdämmerung for The Mastersingers and Gerhilde Die Walküre at the 2017 Edinburgh International Festival.
 With the Flanders Symphony Orchestra, she will sing the première performances of Piet Swerts’ Symphony of Trees.

 Please note that this biography is not to be used for programmes.
 Current information is available on request.